How to Freeze, Defrost & Bake Cookie Dough

 Cookie dough freezes extremely well and is the perfect sweet treat to keep stashed in your freezer to instantly satisfy those sweet tooth cravings.
-Here’s how to freeze cookie dough and bake it later.
+This guide explains How to Freeze Cookie Dough in balls, as cut-outs, and in a whole container.

 Whenever we make anything, we make extra and stash it in the freezer.
 Including stashing extra cookie dough in the freezer to use later.